 It will cut any angle between 45 and 90 degrees.
 The utilitarian blade will cut some metals.

 £5-£15 depending on purchase price and quality.
-I have one in stock.
+I have several.

-I pick up these from time to time.
-I only have the smaller version at present
+I pick up these from time to time and have one now

-I occasionally get antique Bow Saws as shown, and have one at present.
+I occasionally get antique Bow Saws as shown, and have several on display at present.

 The usual hammer of woodworking is the Claw hammer with the back being able to pull out nails.
 The other is the Pin hammer with a narrow head for putting in panel pins.
 Ball Pin Hammers are more for engineering or DIY.

 I sell recondition hammers at £3 each.
 New hammers or metal handled claws are £3 each and specialist hammers £3 upwards.

 Wooden mallets are the tool of choice to hit chisels with.
 (They hurt less if you miss).
 There are varying shapes, the one shown is probably the most traditional.
 When I have them they are £2 each.
 I also carry rubber and specialist mallets/ hammers with plastic, hide or metal heads, prices vary according to make and model.